acm-ribeiro/magmact-gen/README.md

 # Running Example: Tournaments Management Application <a name="example"></a>
 We'll use this example to illustrate the catalog's properties.

 This application maintains information about `players` and `tournaments`.
-Players compete in tournaments, for which they can be enrolled and disenrolled.
+Players compete in tournaments, from which they can be enrolled and disenrolled.
 Each tournament has a maximum capacity.

 This application has two APIs: one responsible for managing `players`, and another for managing `tournaments` resources.
 The APIs